acrlewis/GitHub-AzureDevOps/readme.md

 Azure Boards with your GitHub projects and how you can start seeing benefits immediately.

+# Demo Scenario

+In this demo, we'll be illustrating the integration and automation benefits of Azure DevOps.
+We will take on the role of helping a fictitious airline---Contoso Air---that has developed their flagship web site using Node.js.
+To improve their operations, they want to implement pipelines for continuous integration and continuous delivery so that they can quickly update their public services and take advantage of the full benefits of DevOps and the cloud.

+The site will be hosted in Azure, and they want to automate the entire process so that they can spin up all the infrastructure needed to deploy and host the application without any manual intervention.
+Once this process is in place, it will free up their technology teams to focus more on generating business value.

 # Key Takeaways

 The key takeaways of the demo are: